CleverTap/clevertap-react-native/docs/install.md

     1. For React Native 0.60 or above linking is not required.
 Read more [here](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

-    2. To disable auto-linking in Android , Add a react-native.config.js to the project root (where the package.json is) to exempt CleverTap package from auto linking:
+    2. To disable auto-linking in Android, Add a react-native.config.js to the project root (where the package.json is) to exempt CleverTap package from auto linking:

     ```
     module.exports = {